 But how to estimate how many unknown consumers there are?
-According to the most recent data from the International Telecommunication Union, an estimated 4.9 billion people worldwide used the Internet at the end of 2021, about 62.5% of the world's population.
-But let's think big; imagine that they are all consumers unknown to you, among whom you start looking for potential customers using various digital marketing channels.
+According to the most recent data from the International Telecommunication Union, an estimated 4.9 billion people worldwide used the internet at the end of 2021, about 62.5% of the world's population.

+Let's think big: imagine that they are all consumers unknown to you, among whom you start looking for potential customers using various digital marketing channels.

 SEARCH ENGINE and SEO